svdavid/NEUS642/README.md

 ## Overview
 NEUS 642 is a hands-on course on the basics of Python programming for analysis of neuroscience-related data.
 By the end of the course, students will have learned basic programming tasks, including loading and manipulating data sets, signal processing, image processing, and plotting.
 The course will be highly interactive.
 Students (with the support of TAs and instructors) will be expected to design and lead exercises during the class, and they are encouraged to bring their own data and/or analysis problem to the course.
 The course is open to students of all skill levels; however, a basic knowledge of programming is encouraged.

+The unique hands-on approach used in this class was developed initially for the 2018 [Python Neurobootcamp](https://github.com/dasaderi/python_neurobootcamp) at OHSU.
+Thanks to the bootcamp organizers, Daniela Saderi, Brad Buran, Ted Laderdas, Lisa Karstens, and Stephen David, as well as the enthusiastic bootcamp participants for the ideas and effort that have made this course possible.

 ## Time and location
 * Time: Tuesdays 1-3pm during the winter 2022 quarter (January 4 through March 15).
 * Location: Vollum M1441 and on Zoom.